Sattu Paratha (1 Piece) and Curd (Milky Mist) (1 Serving)

 Stay Hydrated

-Engage in light physical activity like a short walk after meals to help lower blood glucose levels naturally.
+Engage in light physical activity such as a short walk after your meal.
+This can help in utilizing the glucose from the meal more effectively.

 metabolic